rhodyrstats/git_github_cats/git_github_cats_notes.md

  - This version that you just created will now exist for ever to return to if you need it.
  - This all happens in the same file, no need for v1 v2 v3_jwh v4 v4_realone.....
  - All commits also require a message (-m) these are important as you use them to understand what changes were made at each commit
+11. git push origin gh-pages
+ - So, you've made changes and committed to your local repository
+ - push is how you get those sent to the master remote repository
+ - again, origin is simply a shorthand for your remote
+ - gh-pages (could have been master, just messing with things) is the local branch that has committed changes to push
 10. git pull origin master
  - So you have a cloned repo that others are also working on (or you are working on a separate machine)
  - it is possible that the copy you are working on is not the most up-to-date